-Placements will be made at various locations in order for the teacher licensure candidate to have opportunities with diverse populations.
-To provide adequate supervision by college personnel, placements will be made in nearby school divisions with whom we have agreements: Tazewell County and Bland County, Virginia.
-Teacher licensure candidates are responsible for their own transportation.
-Background checks and membership in the Student Virginia Education Association (SVEA) are required for teacher licensure candidates involved in all field experiences.
-(Membership in SVEA runs from September 1 through August 31.)
+The Virginia Department of Education requires placements be made at various locations for the student to have opportunities with the most diverse experiences.
+To provide adequate supervision by college personnel, placements will be made in nearby school divisions: Tazewell County and Bland County, Virginia.
+Students are responsible for their own transportation.
+Membership in the Student Virginia Education Association (SVEA) is required for students involved in all field experiences.
+(Membership in SVEA runs from September 1 through August 31 and must be renewed annually.)

-After the placement has been established by the School of Education, the teacher licensure candidate MUST make the initial visit to the school within 2 weeks of the receipt of the placement letter.
-A signed timesheet for the first visit must be presented to the School of Education Office by 4:00 p.m. on Friday of the second week.
-If documentation of the initial visit is not received on that Friday, then the teacher licensure candidate's placement will be CANCELLED, no further placement will be established, and the teacher licensure candidate will be administratively withdrawn from the course.
+After the placement has been established by the School of Education the student must contact the school and make the initial visit immediately.
+If no contact has been made with the school within two weeks of the receipt of the placement letter the student's placement will be cancelled, no further placement will be established, and the student will be administratively withdrawn from the course.